AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 {sample}BCT\_Column\_Chart\_03{sample}

 If you use an array to set the data, you can also configure the appearance of each column separately, but in a slightly different way.
-After adding visual parameters to the data set, you have to map their data fields so that the parameters can be interpreted by the component:
+After adding visual parameters to the data set, you have to map fields for them so that they can be interpreted by the component:

 ```
 // create a data set